dclutr/retroarch_input_overlay_editor/README.md

 # retroarch_input_overlay_editor

 Problem statement: When creating an input overlay, I do not want to search for values, do pixel mathematics on values and type values manually.
 Also I do not want to move or scale overlays in pixel values.
-I want a less precise grid instead like 32 x 18 on which I can just tap to move and tap to scale
+I want a less precise grid instead, like 32 x 18, on which I can just tap to move and tap to scale

 Tech stack: HTML + CSS + JS